-Well, there is absolutely no difference at all except where different window suppliers choose where to put the 'u,' at the beginning or the end.
+There is no difference except when different window suppliers choose where to put the 'u' at the beginning or the end.

-The term is actually an acronym for unplasticised polyvinyl chloride.
-It is the same type of plastic that is used to sheath electric cables and make inflatable boats and castles.
+The term is an acronym for unplasticised polyvinyl chloride.
+It is the same type of plastic used to sheath electric cables and make inflatable boats and castles.

 However, unlike bendy PVC inflatables, uPVC windows are rigid.
-It is because inflatables made of PVC have had a plasticising agent added to the mix, while windows use plastic without the special agent – hence 'unplasticised'.
+It is because inflatables made of PVC have added a plasticising agent to the mix, while windows use plastic without the special agent – hence 'unplasticised'.